Sweat test

 What is a sweat test?

-A sweat test measures the amount of salt present in a person’s sweat.
+A sweat test measures the amount of salt in a person’s sweat.
 A small amount of sweat is collected from the lower arm.
-It may be necessary to use the upper leg in very small babies.
+In very small babies, it may be necessary to use the sweat from their upper leg.

-Your doctor will consider the possible causes for these symptoms and may arrange a sweat test to confirm that a condition called cystic fibrosis is not the cause.
+Your doctor will consider the possible causes for these symptoms.
+They may arrange a sweat test to confirm that a condition called cystic fibrosis is not the cause.

 Directions and maps are available on the Trust website.